-BlackBox Stocks: BlackBox is one of the more popular stocks and options algorithms.
+BlackBox is one of the more popular stocks and options algorithms.
 You’ll see investors all over platforms like Fintwit or Reddit mention its name.
 In terms of functionality, BlackBox and FlowAlgo are very similar.
 Although FlowAlgo seems to have a better alert system for big trades.
-BlackBox even offers the Dark Pool monitoring that most other market algos don’t.
-They have a large amount of education and classes that you can take as a member; not only using the BlackBox program but on basic investing tools like options trading.
-BlackBox also seems to have a bit more of an established community with Stocktwits and a Discord room for support and communal trading.
-As far as pricing goes BlackBox does offer a slightly cheaper rate as it bills $99.97 per month or an annual fee of $959.
+BlackBox even offers Dark Pool monitoring that most other market algos don’t.
+They have a lot of education and classes you can take as a member, using the BlackBox program and basic investing tools like options trading.
+BlackBox also seems to have more of an established community with Stocktwits and a Discord room for support and communal trading.
+Regarding pricing, BlackBox offers a slightly cheaper rate as it bills $99.97 per month or an annual fee of $959.

-CheddarFlow Options: Another options scanner that uncovers unusual activity and allows users to follow the smart money in the market.
-Like BlackBox and FlowAlgo, CheddarFlow lets users have access to the Dark Pool data that most retail investors don’t get a chance to see.
-They have a bundle deal with the popular technical analysis tool, TrendSpider.
+Another option is a scanner that uncovers unusual activity and allows users to follow the smart money in the market.
+Like BlackBox and FlowAlgo, CheddarFlow lets users access the Dark Pool data that most retail investors don’t get a chance to see.
+They have a bundle deal with the popular technical analysis tool TrendSpider.
 CheddarFlow also charges users $99 per month.
-Although their annual rate is lower than BlackBox at $891.
-CheddarFlow also offers a free 7-day trial for users who are interested in signing up.
+However, their annual rate is lower than BlackBox at $891.
+CheddarFlow also offers a free 7-day trial for users interested in signing up.

-TradeUI’s advantage right now is that it’s one of the cheaper options available, with two-week trials starting at only $2 per day.
+TradeUI’s advantage right now is that it’s one of the cheaper options, with two-week trials starting at only $2 per day.
 The annualized rate charges users $67 per month.
-They’re advertising a new Pro Plan which will have additional benefits like a trade scanner and SMS alerts, for $125 per month.
+In addition, they’re advertising a new Pro Plan with additional benefits like a trade scanner and SMS alerts for $125 per month.

-The easiest way is of course by computer, and FlowAlgo is compatible with both Windows and Mac operating systems.
+The easiest way is, of course, by computer, and FlowAlgo is compatible with Windows and Mac operating systems.
 FlowAlgo is also available on your mobile device or tablet.

 However, you do need to use it through a browser as it does not have a dedicated smartphone app.
-This is one area where BlackBox may have an edge as they do have a smartphone app for its software that is available on the Google Play store and Apple App store.
+This is one area where BlackBox may have an edge as they have a smartphone app for its software available on the Google Play and Apple App stores.

-Although a smartphone app is a nice option, day trading from a smartphone is far from ideal, so most investors are likely to still use it on their computer.
+Although a smartphone app is a nice option, day trading from a smartphone is far from ideal, so most investors are still likely to use it on their computers.

 Does this FlowAlgo review make it worth getting?
-It’s hard to find any sort of conclusive evidence aside from some user testimonies on Reddit forums that say that these options scanners can actually help retail investors with their trading.
-Considering you should almost always take online forum testimonials with a grain of salt, it becomes even more difficult to determine how much of a different these programs can make.
+Unfortunately, it’s hard to find conclusive evidence aside from some Reddit user testimonies that say these options scanners can help retail investors with their trading.
+Considering you should almost always take online forum testimonials with a grain of salt, it becomes even more difficult to determine how much of a difference these programs can make.

-Sure they market screeners and data that normally isn’t so readily available to the small-time investor, but it’s still up to the investor to know what to do with this data.
-Pricing wise, FlowAlgo is actually one of the more expensive market screeners out there.
+Sure, they market screeners and data that normally isn’t readily available to the small-time investor, but it’s still up to the investor to know what to do with this data.
+Pricing-wise, FlowAlgo is one of the more expensive market screeners out there.

-Cheaper options like BlackBox, CheddarFlow, and TradeUI are all readily available for a lower monthly and annual cost.
-In terms of functionality and features, there’s very little that separates these four brands; especially when you take TradeUI out of the mix.
+Cheaper options like BlackBox, CheddarFlow, and TradeUI are readily available for a lower monthly and annual cost.
+However, very little separates these four brands regarding functionality and features, especially when you take TradeUI out of the mix.

 So does FlowAlgo have a better user interface?
 Maybe.
 Of course, this is always going to be up to user preference.
 FlowAlgo does have a very clear dashboard and the added benefit of having voice alerts that read out unusual options activity in real-time.
 Is there enough there to set FlowAlgo apart from its competitors?

 To be honest, not really.
 FlowAlgo is an incredible tool that can help investors see which way the smart money in the market is going, but there isn’t much to say that it should be more expensive than BlackBox or CheddarFlow.
 A free trial would be nice.
 Although a two-week trial for $37 isn’t exactly breaking the bank.
-FlowAlgo is awesome, but there’s nothing that would make us say it is a clear-cut winner over its competition, at this point in time.
+FlowAlgo is awesome, but nothing would make us say it is a clear-cut winner over its competition at this point.